jezzlucena/caderno/CLOUD_SYNC_GUIDE.md

 ## Overview

-Cloud Sync in Agenda allows you to securely backup and synchronize your journal entries across devices using decentralized IPFS (InterPlanetary File System) storage with end-to-end encryption.
+Cloud Sync in Caderno allows you to securely backup and synchronize your journal entries across devices using decentralized IPFS (InterPlanetary File System) storage with end-to-end encryption.
 Your data is encrypted locally before being uploaded, ensuring that only you can access your journal entries.

 ## Visual Guide